Why come from treatment

 "To align and balance the whole body allowing you to move with more ease, fluidity and grace".

-Below are two examples of structure; a) before KMI and b) after KMI sessions.
+Below are two models of what we are trying to achieve; a) before and b) after ATSI sessions.
 By releasing fascial restrictions within the body it regains lift, elasticity and balance.

 Before